 - Beyond Birthday in the spin-off prequel novel of Death Note was the result of L and Watari’s Tyke Bomb production program.

-- In Macross Frontier, Word Of God states that at least in one continuity (there are several) Ranka lured the Vajra to 117th Fleet just as Grace was getting married, which resulted in Grace's bridegroom being killed, and Grace being mutilated, which turned her into a cyborg, triggering her downward spiral to becomming the Big Bad
+- In Macross Frontier, Word of God states that at least in one continuity (there are several) Ranka lured the Vajra to 117th Fleet just as Grace was getting married, which resulted in Grace's bridegroom being killed, and Grace being mutilated, which turned her into a cyborg, triggering her downward spiral to becoming the Big Bad.

 - Danzo from Naruto kept on doing this, with at least three different characters.

 - First he helped Hanzou capture Konan, which resulted in the death of Yahiko, and Nagato's mental break down.

 - Then he had Itachi murder the entire Uchiha clan, who however left his brother, Sasuke alive.
 Guess who had killed Danzo, after the Big Bad revealed this bit of information to him?

 - Apparently Kabuto Yakushi joined Orochimaru because Danzo had set up him and his adoptive mother -both faithful and competent spies working for him- to murder each other, but Kabuto survived.